3 observations after Sixers improbably end 7-game losing streak by beating Cavs

 Maxey was great in the first quarter, posting 14 points, hitting three long-range jumpers and dishing out four assists.
 Across the board, the Sixers made just about every jump shot they put up.
 They started 8 for 10 from beyond the arc and went up 38-33 late in the first period on a Maxey lay-in.

-Everything looks better when jumpers are dropping, but the Sixers head coach Nick Nurse was right in believing that his team would play harder and better Friday night.
+Everything looks better when jumpers are dropping, but the Nurse was right in believing that his team would play harder and better Friday night.

+“It’s a good bounce back,” Nurse said.
+“I think the reality of it is those games happen sometimes.
+Going to Denver, three games in four days.
+Again, I said I didn’t think it was an indication of how we’ve been playing.
+And they responded.
+They practiced good yesterday, they prepared great (for) tonight and played really good.”

 Shaky start by George